radius-project/radius/docs/adr/003-shared-data-store.md

 ## Context

+Right now, the Radius RP and UCP require a shared data store.
 This ADR documents the need for a shared data store between the Radius RP and UCP.
+This is subject to change in the future.

 UCP owns the ResourceGroup resource and implements the CRUD operations on the ResourceGroup.
 All the Applications.Core/Applications.Connector Resource Provider resources are contained within the resource group but are owned by the RP.